 That decision really falls to the individual, and it's more a matter of whether or not you want to take the time to clean a piece.
 At this point, these are not highly valued antiques where removing the original patina will greatly affect the value.
 However, once that nice patina is gone, it will take quite some time for it to build back up so make sure you really want a piece to glisten before cleaning it.

 Note: While she had placed it in the dishwasher many times before, an About.com user reported that a new (as of July 1, 2010) version of phosphate-free automatic dishwasher detergent stained her hammered old aluminum tray black.
 The makers of "Cascade said that the Dawn hand dish-washing detergent, although phosphate-free, doesn't do the same," according the source.
-Keep this in mind when using and cleaning your hammered aluminum wares.
+Keep this in mind when using your hammered aluminum wares and cleaning them.

 Books About Collectible Aluminum